Self-Driving Laboratories

 | Coscientist | LLM-planned autonomous Pd cross-coupling chemistry | Reproduces known chemistry; novel-reaction discovery is separate |

-| Virtual Lab | Multi-agent biology research with experimental validation | One target (SARS-CoV-2 nanobodies); generalisation across biology classes is open |
+| Virtual Lab | Adjacent multi-agent biology research with human-executed experimental validation | Not a robotic closed loop; one nanobody-design context |

-| A-Lab | Autonomous inorganic materials platform at scale | Novelty claims drew published commentary and preprint critique; validation discipline required |
+| A-Lab | Autonomous inorganic materials platform at scale | Novelty claims drew published commentary and PRX Energy critique; validation discipline required |

 | Ada | Bayesian-optimisation-driven thin-film discovery | Pre-LLM workflow at production scale |